m-adamski/symfony-pdf-bundle/README.md

-# PDF Bundle for Symfony 4
+# PDF Bundle for Symfony

 Helper whose goal is to simplify the process of generating PDF documents using the [TCPDF library](https://tcpdf.org).

+This bundle is compatible with Symfony 4.1 and Symfony 5.0.
+Symfony 3.4 compatibility abandoned.

 ## Installation